NON-ADVERSARIAL DIVORCE

 Why do I need to hire more than one professional?

-Different professionals bring different skills to the table.
-Utilizing a team with the right combination of skills will be more effective and cost-efficient than old-fashioned litigation.
-For families with young children a child specialist help develop age-appropriate parenting plans.
-If there are closely held business interests a financial professional will be indispensable in creating a responsible financial plan for your family.
+Hiring more than one professional in the divorce process brings diverse expertise to address different aspects of your situation effectively.
+Utilizing a team with the right combination of skills can be more efficient and cost-effective than traditional litigation.
+For example, for families with young children, a coparenting counselor helps develop age-appropriate parenting plans.
+If there are closely held business interests, a financial professional is indispensable for creating a responsible financial plan.
+This team approach ensures all facets of the family’s restructuring are supported, leading to better outcomes for everyone involved.

 Do we still have to go to court?

 Your final agreement, after being reviewed by an attorney, must then be reviewed and approved by a judge.
-While you and your spouse will need to appear before the judge, the approval process is simple and uncontested.
+Connecticut, in most instances, no longer requires in person hearings for finalizing divorce proceedings.

-Mediation and Collaboration is fair and legally enforceable
+Mediation and Collaborative Divorce are fair and legally enforceable

 If you are divorcing or separating, we are a multi-faceted resource for you to learn about your options.
-By making the right choice in the beginning, and choosing to mediate or collaborate rather than litigate the end of your marriage, we can help prevent a bitter, endless or expensive struggle; create a respectful process for you and your children; and work out a fair, legally enforceable settlement.
+By making the right choice in the beginning, and choosing to mediate or participate in a collaborative divorce rather than litigate the end of your marriage, we can help prevent a bitter, endless or expensive struggle; create a respectful process for you and your children; and work out a fair, legally enforceable settlement.

 We offer a free searchable database for finding a mediator, collaborative divorce practitioner or other divorce professional.
 This list includes individuals from the legal, mental health and financial professions.